IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 ******************************
 There are three types of variables that should be included in CDF files: data, support data, and metadata.
 Additionally, required attributes are listed with each variable type listed below.

-To facilitate data exchange and software development, variable names should be consistent across the MMS instruments and four spacecraft.
+To facilitate data exchange and software development, variable names should be consistent across the IMAP instruments.
 Additionally, it is preferable that data types are consistent throughout all IMAP data products (e.g. all real variables are CDF_REAL4, all integer variables are CDF_INT4, and flag/status variables are UINT4).
 This is not to imply that only these data types are allowable within IMAP CDF files.
 All CDF supported data types are available for use by IMAP.
 For detailed information and examples, please see the following ISTP/IACG webpage:
 `http://spdf.gsfc.nasa.gov/istp_guide/variables.html <http://spdf.gsfc.nasa.gov/istp_guide/variables.html>`_